qrslrhko/UpdateScipyOnMac/index.md

 Refer to this problem on Stackfow http://stackoverflow.com/questions/26390895/why-isnt-pip-updating-my-numpy-and-scipy ,the below method shows how to fix it.

-my old version is 0.16 and I want to update it to 0.17
+If my old version is 0.16 and I want to update it to 0.17.....

 This is my old version of scipy:
 ```